 All instruments or gauges shall be mounted on instrument panel in such manner that each is clearly visible to driver in normal seated position.
 Lights in lieu of gauges are not acceptable.

-Exception: Type A vehicles the ammeter or voltmeter and its wiring are to be compatible with generating capacity.
-Tachometer is not required.
+Type A public school bus ammeter or voltmeter and its wiring shall be compatible with generating capacity.
+A tachometer is not required.

-Multifunction gauges must have prior approval of the Department of Education.

-21. Lights and Signals.
+21. Lights and Signals

-Each chassis shall be equipped with not less than two headlights beam controlled, and stop and tail lights, and two front turn signal lamps mounted on front fenders.
-Front turn signal lamps on Type D bodies shall be the same as the rear turn signals unless the turn signals are incorporated as a part of the headlight assemblies or otherwise incorporated into the front end design as approved by the Department of Education .
+Each chassis shall be equipped with not less than two headlights, beam controlled, and stop and tail lights, and two front turn signal lamps mounted on front fenders.
+Front turn signal lamps on Type D bodies shall be the same as the rear turn signals unless the turn signals are incorporated as a part of the headlight assemblies or otherwise incorporated into the front end design as approved by the VDOE.

 Lights shall be protected by fuse or circuit breakers.

 Self-canceling directional signal switch shall be installed by the chassis manufacturer.
-The directional signals shall activate only when ignition is in “on ” position.
+The directional signals shall activate only when ignition is in “ ON” position.

-Daytime Running Lights (DRL) are required.
+Daytime Running Lights (DRL) shall be required.

-Brake air pressure gauge (air brakes), brake indicator lamp (vacuum/hydraulic brakes), or brake indicator lamp (hydraulic/hydraulic) are required.
+Brake air pressure gauge (air brakes), brake indicator lamp (vacuum/hydraulic brakes), or brake indicator lamp (hydraulic/hydraulic) shall be required.

-Turn signal indicator is required.
+Turn signal indicator shall be required.

-Glow-plug indicator lamp is required, where appropriate.
+Engine pre-heater lamp is required, where appropriate.

-Instruments and controls must be illuminated as required by FMVSS 101 (Controls and Displays).
+Instruments and controls shall be illuminated as required by FMVSS 101 (Controls and Displays).

-22. Oil Filter.
+22. Oil Filter

 A. An oil filter with a replaceable element shall be provided and connected by flexible oil lines if it is not a built-in or an engine-mounted design.
 The oil filter shall have a capacity in accordance with the engine manufacturer’s recommendation.

-23. Openings.
+23. Openings

 All openings in floorboard or firewall between chassis and passenger-carrying compartment, such as for gearshift lever and auxiliary brake lever, shall be sealed.

-24. Passenger Load.
+24. Passenger Load

-Gross vehicle weight (GVW) (i.e., wet weight, plus body weight, plus driver’s weight of 150 pounds, plus weight of maximum seated pupil load based on not less than 120 pounds per pupil) shall not exceed maximum gross vehicle weight rating as established by manufacturer.
+GVW shall not exceed maximum GVWR as established by manufacturer.

 Actual GVW shall not exceed the chassis manufacturer’s GVWR for the chassis, nor shall the actual weight carried on any axle exceed the chassis manufacturer’s Gross Axle Weight Rating (GAWR).

-25. Retarder System (Optional).
+25. Retarder System (Optional)

 A. A retarder system, if used, shall limit the speed of a fully loaded school bus to 19.0 mph on a 7 percent grade for 3.6 miles.

-26. Shock Absorbers.
+26. Shock Absorbers

-shall be equipped with front and rear double-acting shock absorbers compatible with manufacturer’s rated axle capacity.
+All public school and MFSAB buses shall be equipped with front and rear double-acting shock absorbers compatible with manufacturer’s rated axle capacity.

-27. Springs.
+27. Springs and Suspension Systems

 Springs or suspension assemblies shall be of ample resiliency under all load conditions and of adequate strength to sustain loaded bus without evidence of overload.

-Springs or suspension assemblies shall be designed to carry their proportional share of gross vehicle weight .
+Springs or suspension assemblies shall be designed to carry their proportional share of GVW.

 Rear springs shall be of progressive, variable, parabolic or air ride type.